 Worldwide, law and enforcement authorities are waking up to the anti-social surprises social media have been unveiling in recent times.
-Last year, during London Olympics, Scotland and Wales police trailed software to predict where and when crime and social disorder may take place, reported The Herald.
+Last year, during the London Olympics, Scotland and Wales police trailed software to predict where and when crime and social disorder may take place, reported The Herald.
 In August, 2011, the NY Daily News reported that the NYPD have started to mine social media for information about troublesome house parties, gang showdowns, and other potential mayhem.

-For a better tomorrow
+For a Better Tomorrow

 A comprehensive monitoring campaign can provide deep insights about where the crowd is located, their movement, communication content, influencers, whereabouts, etc., without deploying manpower or logistics.
 A location-centric trend can help mobilize resources as per requirement.

 Engage: Digital and Social Media Engagement for the Police Service from National Policing Improvement Agency, UK: This document aims to help police officers and staff to engage with their communities through the use of technology.
-It has been written with a purpose to make them aware of the new engagement technologies that exist in digital era with case studies from United Kingdom forces.
+It has been written with a purpose to make them aware of the new engagement technologies that exist in digital era with case studies from the United Kingdom forces.
 For all curious minds who live and breathe social media, it’s a must read guide (and a best practice example) to know how law and enforcement is looking at social media to form a barrier between criminals and society.

 Using Social Media to Prevent Gang Violence and Engage Youth from Northeastern University: The technological boom during this past generation has completely changed the way youths consume information.
 This report cites a Nielsen study finding which says that 57% of young people rely on social networks as a key source of information and advice.
 This is an insightful report from Northeastern University on how social media monitoring services can serve as a catalyst for gang and youth violence prevention strategies.